voxel51/fiftyone/docs/source/user_guide/using_views.rst

     by iterating over the contents of the view or calling :meth:`set_values() <fiftyone.core.collections.SampleCollection.set_values>`
     will be reflected on the source dataset
--   Calling :meth:`save() <fiftyone.core.patches.PatchesView.save()> on an
+-   Calling :meth:`save() <fiftyone.core.patches.PatchesView.save>` on an
     object patches view (typically one that contains additional view stages that filter or modify its contents) will sync any |Label| edits or deletions with the source dataset

-Note that, since object patches views only contain a subset of the contents of a |Sample| from the source dataset, there are some differences with regular
+Because object patches views only contain a subset of the contents of a
+|Sample| from the source dataset, there are some differences compared to
-views:
+non-patch views:

 -   Tagging or untagging patches (as opposed to their labels) will not affect the tags of the underlying |Sample|